“You only live once, but if you do it right, once is enough.” ― Mae West

 Our life is important.
 Our heart and soul makes us valuable.
 Don’t sacrifice your important role in this world by settling for possessions that can be purchased with a card of plastic.

 Our life deserves better.
 Joy, happiness, and fulfillment are found in the invisible things of life: love, hope, peace, and relationships.
 And they are not on sale at your local department store.
 Stop looking for them there.
-People who live their lives in the pursuit of possessions are never content.
+People who live their lives in pursuit of possessions are never content.
 They always desire newer, faster, or bigger because material possessions can never satisfy our deepest heart desires.

 Be reminded that your life is far too valuable to waste chasing material possessions.
 And find more joy today by choosing to pursue “better,” rather than “more.”